 This advanced course will introduce students to modern and traditional techniques in the preparation of cold entrées, pâtés, terrines, salads and sushi.
 This course also concentrates on the practical techniques of platter design and presentation.

 You had me at dessert!
 Tantalize the taste buds of your patrons and guests through the production of creams, ice creams, sorbets, mousse, chocolate, strudel, phyllo, sauces and plated desserts.
 Daily presentation of individual desserts and creative plate presentation are featured.

 Tuition Per Class: $550

 There is an additional, one-time cost of approximately $200 for uniforms, books, and a knife set.
 Students are required to have these course materials prior to the start of the Stocks, Sauces and Soups course (the third course).
-You do not pay the university for these materials.
-You will be given ordering information at the first class.
+Students do not pay the university for these materials.
+Students will be given ordering information at the first class.
 A registration of $300 will be applied to your last class of the rotation.

 Total Tuition and Fees: $6,550